1031-Systems/1031_Delivery/Pololu/README.md

 will be played when no other animation is playing.
 In this case, the idle animation has been specified with audio but no animation.
 Note that the idle animation is optional and if not specified will result in no action between other animations.

+***

+This software is made available for use under the GNU General Public License (GPL3).
+A copy of this license is available within the repository for this software and is included herein by reference.

+***

+Copyright 2026 John R. Wright, William R. Douglas - 1031_Systems